ahosie/ansible-role-mergevars/README.md

     pattern: 'bar_.+'
 ```

-Any variables that start with the name `bar_` (when this role is invoked) will be merged together in a single list named `foo`.
+Any variables that start with the name `bar_` (when this role is invoked) will be merged together in a single dictionary named `foo`.

+Warning: Duplicate keys will be overwritten, the order of which is not currently well-defined.

 e.g. in a vars file (`vars/demo.yml`) you could define:
 ```yaml